beginner

 # Train it with some examples

-classifier.train_spam "Get rich quick!
-Buy now!"
+classifier.train(spam: "Get rich quick!
+Buy now!")

-classifier.train_spam "You've won a million dollars!"
+classifier.train(spam: "You've won a million dollars!")

-classifier.train_spam "Click here for free stuff"
+classifier.train(spam: "Click here for free stuff")

-classifier.train_ham "Meeting tomorrow at 10am"
+classifier.train(ham: "Meeting tomorrow at 10am")

-classifier.train_ham "Please review the attached document"
+classifier.train(ham: "Please review the attached document")

-classifier.train_ham "Thanks for your email"
+classifier.train(ham: "Thanks for your email")

 # Now classify some new text